outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - labels of other costs on goods like environmental costs, alternative prices to help fund research, health costs (loss of x days of life)
     - since everyone is a partial slaveowner if they buy any products built by slave labor or dont prevent others from doing so, moving away from dependence on slavery and toward dependence on automated labor (robots, AI) is in the interests of everyone
       - paying the 'slavery cost' of a good vs. paying alternate costs, like the 'mimimum profitable cost that is not dependent on slave-labor', the 'small business-boosting cost', the 'locally made cost', the 'funding research they care about by the supplying company cost', the 'lobbying for regulations they care about by the supplying company cost' can be as simple as explicit labels on prices & transparency in supplying company spending & research/regulation metric improvement data
+    - in a set of possible science-based solutions:
+      - there are filters of the solution space that can be agreed on by a majority:
+        - policies with output filters:
+          - 'policies that cause the least change', policies that cause the least change type (irreversible change, cascading change, order-invalidating change)', 'policies that cause the least harm' or 'policies that cause the least harm type (aggregate harm or vulnerable group harm)'
+        - other logical filters:
+          - filtering for policies that fulfill 'requirements' like 'not destroying the planet until there is accessible tech to allow individuals to thrive elsewhere'
+          - filtering out arguments against policies that mention the 'possibility' of a negative event without information, statistical or logical indicators of reasonable probability of that event
+        - filtering out policies with obviously negative priorities & no neutralizing benefits
+          - obviously exclusive self-interested policies at the group's expense: 'policies where the only objectors would be inefficient middlemen, rent-seekers, or monopolies who dont have a net positive contribution to society who profit from not applying the policy'
+        - these are less political and more logical so they are likely to reach consensus of a majority, the challenge is applying these rigorously & consistently rather than sporadically
+      - if a population tends to gravitate toward a particular position/argument as intelligence/information/education in a population increases, then the problem is lack of education/information/intelligence, and the solution is correcting that imbalance, rather than making a specific argument
+        - example: if people tend to always choose a false/error-prone explanation if its presented a certain way, whereas with the true explanation, it can be presented in any way and still convince someone, or if the number of distortions that need to be applied to the true explanation is higher to make it seem false vs. the number required to make the false explanation seem true has a pattern, those can be indicators of falsehood
+        - other methods can involve reminders of information about their interactions with the truth
+          - example: 'how many people do you know who have had the vaccine who have died since then' vs. 'how many people do you know who havent had the vaccine who have died' which are the right info structures to compare for an audience that only believes what they see or hear directly from other people, just like 'allowing people to see the needle sanitized' or 'tools to inject/test the vaccine themselves' are the right info structures for an audience thats afraid of needles, contamination, or doctors

   - add to predictions
     - where you say that 'activity interacting with a neuron is relevant in its functionality': https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/